SecureIdentityAlliance/osia/src/doc/01 - intro.rst

 I want to add something there.

-This is better with this sentence.
+This is better with this sentence and this last word.

 Target 16.9 of the UN Sustainable Development Goals is to "provide legal identity for all, including birth registration" by the year 2030.
 But there is a major barrier: the lack of vendor/provider and technology neutrality - commonly